 The information included in this Appendix is based on information compiled and presented in the Public Employees' Retirement Association ("PERA") Comprehensive Annual Financial Report for the Plan Year ended December 31, 2020 (the "PERA 2020 CAFR").
 The PERA 2020 CAFR was prepared by PERA staff employees and the firm of Segal Consulting, PERA's independent actuary, and audited by CliftonLarsonAllen LLP, PERA's independent public accounting firm.
 The valuations and other assessments of PERA constitute forward looking information as described in the preliminary notice in this Official Statement because they are based on assumptions about future events.
-The assumptions underlying the valuations and assessments may prove to be inaccurate and may be changed by PERA and its representatives and consultants to reflect actual results and future projections as additional information, valuations and assessments.
+The assumptions underlying the valuations and assessments may prove to be inaccurate and may be changed by PERA and its representatives and consultants to reflect actual results and future projections as additional information becomes available.
+The State takes no responsibility for the accuracy, validity or completeness of such information, valuations and assessments.
 The PERA 2020 CAFR is not incorporated in this Official Statement by reference or otherwise, and the State makes no representations regarding the accuracy of the information in the PERA 2020 CAFR.

-The information in the State's Fiscal Year 2019-20 CAFR regarding PERA is derived from the PERA Comprehensive Annual Financial Report for the Plan Year ended December 31, 2019, while the information in this Official Statement regarding PERA is derived from the PERA 2020 CAFR.
+The information presented in the State's Fiscal Year 2019-20 CAFR regarding PERA is derived from the PERA Comprehensive Annual Financial Report for the Plan Year ended December 31, 2019, while the information presented in the State's Fiscal Year 2020-21 Unaudited BFS and in this Official Statement regarding PERA is derived from the PERA 2020 CAFR.